kolozjnr/HoverTask/README.md

-for paymentService and OrderRepository, pass the order_id as metada. below is an example
+for paymentService and OrderRepository, pass the order_id and user_id as metada. below is an example
 <!-- {
     "email": "john.doe@example.com",
     "amount": 5000,